TomElRumi/COVID-19-Social-Monitoring/src/site/community.md

 *E.g. a group of COVID-19 survivors from Italy who are in the high-risk age bracket.*

+* Be intuitive about how you can make that initial contact with someone from that community.
+Find a Facebook group that some of them are part of and join it.
+That may help you establish some contact.

+*Here's an example of how you might find a Facebook community that could be relevant for your story.*

-Running a search on Facebook with the words “COVID-19 sopravvissuti in Italia” (a translation for “COVID-19 survivors in Italy” using [Google Translate(https://translate.google.com/?source=gtx_c#view=home&op=translate&sl=auto&tl=it&text=survivors%20in%20Italy) gave the following results for groups.
+Running a search on Facebook with the words “COVID-19 sopravvissuti in Italia” (a translation for “COVID-19 survivors in Italy” using [Google Translate](https://translate.google.com/?source=gtx_c#view=home&op=translate&sl=auto&tl=it&text=survivors%20in%20Italy) gave the following results for groups.

 <img src="/images/communityengagement.png" class="center, responsive">